rpanchyk/winmax/TASK.md

 # Window Maximizer

+Original task specification. **User-facing documentation lives in [README.md](README.md).**

-The system daemon listens to new open windows and maximizes them by predefined rules.
+The system daemon listens for new top-level windows and maximizes them by rules in `config.yml`.

 ## Configuration

-All configuration is done in the `config.yml` file.
+All configuration is in `config.yml`:

 ```yaml
 apps: